-School based youth health nurses offer individual health consultations to provide assessment, support, health information and referral.
+School based Youth Health Nurses offer individual health consultations to provide assessment, support, health information and referral.
 It is a voluntary confidential service for young people.
-Topics that school based youth health nurses help with include:
+Topics that school based Youth Health Nurses help with include:

-- Mental Health
+- Assists with mental health

 - Healthy skin

-- Health eating and physical activity
+- Healthy eating and physical activity

 - Growth and development

 - Sexual health

 - Smoking, alcohol and other drugs

 - LGBTIQ+

-Youth health nurses also work with the school community on issues that may affect the health and wellbeing of young people and the school community as a whole.
+Youth Health Nurses also work with the school community on issues that may affect the health and wellbeing of young people and the school community as a whole.
 These include;

-- Helping with the school curriculum.
+- Helping with the school curriculum

-- Teaching and learning activities.
+- Teaching and learning activities

-- Providing information and referral.
+- Providing information and referral

-- supporting the development of an environment and school culture that supports health and wellbeing
+- Supporting the development of an environment and school culture that supports health and wellbeing

 - Programs